Can the Government Compel Decryption? Don't Trust -- Verify: A new take on foregone conclusions

-On the other hand, \emph{Fisher} and all subsequent caselaw and scholarship focus on only one aspect of conformity: \emph{authenticity}.
-An act of production in response to a subpoena implicitly communicates ``that the articles produced are the ones demanded'' \cite{wigmore}.
+By contrast, conformity's role is often minimized or overlooked. \emph{Fisher} and all subsequent caselaw and scholarship focus on only one aspect of conformity: \emph{authenticity}.
+In Kerr's analysis, only ability informs his analysis of compelled decryption.\footnote{See Kerr~\cite{kerr2018compelled} at II.} An act of production in response to a subpoena implicitly communicates ``that the articles produced are the ones demanded'' \cite{wigmore}.
 But while authenticity --- whether something is what it purports to be --- is appropriate for acts of production, it is an ill fit for acts of \emph{performance} where the respondent must {do} something instead of {produce} something.
-Compelled decryption---say, by typing a password into an encrypted computer---is typically best treated as an of performance, not production.\footnote{See Cohen and Park \cite{cohen-park}, especially Sections~ IV.C, IV.D, V.B, V.C, and VII.} Instead, we propose conformity---whether the act was performed as specified---as the generalization of authenticity that is relevant for acts of performance.
+Compelled decryption---say, by typing a password into an encrypted computer---is typically best treated as an of performance, not production.\footnote{See Cohen and Park \cite{cohen-park}, especially Sections~ IV.C, IV.D, V.B, V.C, and VII.} We consider conformity as a generalization of authenticity that is relevant to acts of performance as well as production, and our work gives conformity equal consideration for the first time.

 A key difference between how Kerr and Cohen-Park treat compelled password entry is the importance they attach to conformity \cite{kerr2018compelled,cohen-park}.
 Both agree on ability: the act of entering a password communicates knowledge of the password.
 But they disagree about conformity in the context of deniable encryption.
 Kerr dismisses it, stating that ``the government will not realize what the user has done.''
 Cohen and Park recognize that deniable encryption implicates conformity exactly because the government cannot tell what the user has done.